-Breast augmentation by prosthesis provides an aesthetic solution to small breasts using silicone gel implants, or in some cases based on physiological serum.
-Themammal augmentation is one of the most performed procedures in cosmetic surgery.
-It is performed in patients who wish to improve or regain the volume of their breasts and the curve of their breasts.
+Breast augmentation by prosthesis provides an aesthetic solution to small breasts using silicone gel implants, or in some cases based on physiological saline.
+Breast augmentation is one of the most performed procedures in cosmetic surgery.
+It is practiced in patients who wish to improve or regain the volume of their breasts and the curve of their chest.

 Do you need breast augmentation?

 - If you want a breast that is more attractive or better proportioned to your body;

 - If a breast lift alone will not achieve the shape you desire;

 - If pregnancy, weight loss, or aging have changed the size and shape of your breasts;